synozure/AutoSplit64/README.md

 - [Author](#release)

 ## Introduction
-Inspired by Gerardo Cervantes's [Star Classifier](https://github.com/gerardocervantes8/Star-Classifier-For-Mario-64), AutoSplit 64 saves your fingers from getting athritis by splitting for you. *
+Inspired by Gerardo Cervantes's [Star Classifier](https://github.com/gerardocervantes8/Star-Classifier-For-Mario-64), AutoSplit 64 analyzes your game capture to automate splitting.

 AutoSplit64 is primarily designed for console use, however may still function for Emulator.
 For details on proper emulator configuration see Giboss's [Setup Guide](https://goo.gl/PKGDn6).